Ghosn in Lebanon, says he left Japan because of "injustice"

 Japanese media quoted prosecutors speaking anonymously who said they did not know how Ghosn had left the country while under surveillance.

-Ghosn, who is of Lebanese origin and holds French and Lebanese passports, was arrested in Japan about a year ago on various financial misconduct allegations and is expected to face trial in April 2020.
+Ghosn, who is of Lebanese origin and holds French, Lebanese and Brazilian passports, was arrested in November 2018 and was expected to face trial in April 2020.

-Prosecutors had objected to allowing his release on bail, but a court granted him bail with conditions that he be monitored and he could not meet with his wife Carole, who is also of Lebanese origin.
+Prosecutors fought his release, but a court granted him bail with conditions that he be monitored and he could not meet with his wife Carole, who is also of Lebanese origin.
 Recently the court allowed them to speak by video calls.

 Japan does not have an extradition treaty with Lebanon.
-It is still unclear what steps Japan might take next.
+It is unclear what steps the authorities might take.

-He has repeatedly asserted his innocence, saying authorities had trumped up charges to prevent a planned fuller merger between Nissan Motor Co. and alliance partner Renault SA.
+Ghosn has repeatedly asserted his innocence, saying authorities trumped up charges to prevent a possible fuller merger between Nissan Motor Co. and alliance partner Renault SA.

 He has been charged with under-reporting his future compensation and of breach of trust.